Fourth Quarter Services Revenue Up 17% and Net Income Up 74%; Company Expands Share Repurchase Program

 Conference Call Details

-Perficient will host a conference call regarding fourth quarter and full-year 2016 financial results on Tuesday, February 28, 2017, at 10 a.m.
-Eastern time.
+Perficient will host a conference call regarding fourth quarter and full-year financial results today at 10 a.m.
+Eastern.

 REPLAY NUMBER: 855-859-2056 (U.S. and Canada); 404-537-3406 (International)